Lazy morning drive

 Ruins largely in tact still

-For a ruins the shell was mainly in tact access to the inside of the ruins has been restricted due to safety however.
+For a ruins the shell was mainly in tact access to the inside of the ruins has been restricted due to safety and restoration however.
 The ruins at large had its main walls and towers still very prominent and you could certainly see the main structure of the castle.

 Sit back and imagine